 While an oversupply of breast milk is usually not a cause for concern, in some cases, it can lead to discomfort, engorgement, or even mastitis.
 If you experience pain, persistent leaking, or other concerns, it’s best to consult a healthcare professional for advice.

 The super absorbent polymers (SAP) used in our breast pads, as well as in many other absorbent products, are designed to lock in breast milk by turning into a gel upon contact.
-However, if you’ve noticed significant swelling or the seal breaking, it may help to change the pad more frequently—especially after a large milk release or prolonged wear.
+However, if you’ve noticed significant swelling or the seal breaking, it may help to change the pad more frequently, especially after a large milk release or prolonged wear.

 Rest assured, SAP is considered non-toxic and has a long history of safe use in products like nappies, period products, and breast pads.
-However, if you’re worried about the possibility of your baby coming into contact with the gel, we recommend reaching out to your doctor for further reassurance and guidance.
+However, if you’re worried about the possibility of your baby coming into contact with the gel, we recommend reaching out to your doctor or midwife for further reassurance and guidance.